Renault Galion: History

 In 1947, Renault launched the Renault 2,500 kg light truck to replace the AHx series.
 The new vehicle was produced at Renault's main plant in Boulougne-Billancourt.
 In 1957, the company moved the production of some of its small commercial vehicle range to Saviem's Blainville-sur-Orne plant, which was built on the former site of the Cahen shipyards.
 They were the Goélette (loading capacity of up to 1.4 tonnes) and the Renault 2 T 5, renamed Galion (keeping loading capacity of up to 2.5 tonnes).
-The new models continued been marketed as Renault.
+The new models continued to be marketed as Renault.
 The Galion and Goélette names were officially introduced in 1959, prior to that they were still sold with the previous 1T4 and 2T5 denominations.

 In 1965, following various revisions to the Galion design, Saviem introduced the more modern and powerful Saviem Super Galion range, and the Galion was discontinued.

 Technical details

 By 1961, Saviem was producing between 50 and 60 Galions per day.
 At the time they were offered with at least two inline-four engines: the 3-litre diesel 4 192 supplied by Perkins, with a maximum power output of 52 bhp at 2,400 rpm and a 2-litre petrol Renault unit with a maximum power output of 56 bhp at 3,300 rpm.
 The truck had a rear-wheel drive transmission through a universal joint, coupled to a 4-speed manual gearbox.
 The Galion mounted various petrol engines.
 Some versions used the 668-8 with a maximum power output of 53 PS at 3,300 rpm and a torque of 12.8 kgm at 2,000.
 Other Galion versions used the 2.1-litre 671-2 Étendard.
 The 671-2 had a power output of 56 PS at 3,300 rpm and a torque of 14.3 kgm at 2,000 rpm.
 At the 1962 Paris Motor Show, Renault announced a new diesel engine for the Galion, replacing the Perkins unit.
 The new engine, called 580, was a 2.72-litre four-cylinder unit and had a power output of 58 bhp at 2,900 rpm and a torque of 115 lbft.

 The truck had a single-disc manually operated clutch.
 The suspension was made of leaf springs on both axles, with hydraulic dampers.
 The steering was a recirculating ball type.